-Remembering – the Dawn of modern Alchemy in Dark Times (Regine Schweizer-Vüllers)
+Remembering – the Dawn of Modern Alchemy in Dark Times (Regine Schweizer-Vüllers)

-Regine writes: ‘In this talk I will mainly look at Marie-Louise von Franz’s first book on alchemy, her commentary on the Aurora Consurgens, which emerged during the years of her collaboration with C.G.
+Regine wrote: ‘In this talk I will mainly look at Marie-Louise von Franz’s first book on alchemy, her commentary on the Aurora Consurgens, which emerged during the years of her collaboration with C.G.
 Jung.
 This was in the context of WWII with its widespread devastation, death and murder.
 The Aurora is a divine feminine figure who wants to be redeemed.
 The text circles around the union of the opposites and ends with a description of the Coniunctio, the mystical marriage.

 I wonder if in times of war and destruction, the alchemical; endeavour of uniting the opposites can bring The Light of Meaning in Cosmic Darkness.
 I will also look at Von Franz’s last book, her commentary on an old Arabic alchemical text which also circles round the mystery of love and Eros in a slightly different way.”

 Some Stories about the Four Historical Places of the Origin of Analytical Psychology (Andreas Schweizer)